viritin/archetype-vaadin-gwt-addon/README.md

  * emphasis testing: supports multiple UI tests with a searchable listing, setup for automated browser level testing
  * Supports GWT extensions, see archetype-vaadin-addon for a better one for server side compositions and JS only add-ons

-## Testing
+## Using the archetype

-Please do, and post your findings as github issues.
-Only snapshots are so far released, you can try them locally or with:
+Only snapshots are so far released, but you can use them with following CLI command:

     mvn archetype:generate  \
         -DarchetypeGroupId=in.virit  \